 I will miss being in the classroom, I won’t lie.
 I will miss all the hugs and happy children.
 I will miss educating the future.

-But … right now, getting the chance to push my children on the swing in the afternoons, sitting at the dinner table as a family and discussing the day, and cuddling up and watching a movie with all these little bodies against me.
+But … right now, getting the chance to push my children on the swing in the afternoons, sitting at the dinner table as a family and discussing the day, cuddling up and watching a movie with all these little bodies against me.
 This, this is where I am needed.

 Who knows, maybe down the road, I won’t be able to resist picking up that red pen again.
+But, first I will have to deal with the potential mom guilt vs teacher guilt creeping back in again.